community, ecology and cultural activism

-Through a series of artists talks, workshops, field trips, residencies, and reading groups, On Site Projects offers the provocation that the city is a commons – if only we dare.
+Through a series of fortnightly gatherings, artists talks, workshops, field trips, residencies, and reading groups, If the City were a Commons offered the provocation that the city was a commons.

-Exploring the relationship between art and society the programme offers a year-long critical framework to share, renew and develop individual and collective art practices in an engaging and supportive environment.
+Exploring the relationship between arts education and urban development the programme provided a year-long peer-education programme to share, renew and develop individual and collective art practices in response to Dundee.

 WHEN: Commencing on 30th September 2014 and from thereon fortnightly between 7-10pm.

 WHERE: Roseangle Arts Cafe, 132 Perth Road, DD1 4JW.

 NOTE: The venue and regularity of meetings are subject to change.
 Please see below for updates and programme details.

 Programme (developed in conversation with participants):